atliegils/rl-mouse/README.md

 ## Exercises

-Currently there is only the default exercise. # TODO
+Currently there is only `exercise.py` which serves as a template for solutions.
+_In progress: exercises where specific learners are better than others_

 ## Students (crafting a solution)